phoenixframework/phoenix_guides/CONTRIBUTING.md

 Ideally there is something for everybody in each guide, from beginner to expert.
 This is hard, maybe impossible.
-When we need to compromise, we do so on behalf of beginning users because expert users have more tools at their disposal to help themselves.
+When we need to compromise, we do so on behalf of beginner users because expert users have more tools at their disposal to help themselves.

 The general pattern we use for presenting information is to first introduce a